istnv/companion-module-generic-tcp/HELP.md

-**Generic TCP commands (Telnet)**
+**Generic TCP (Telent)**

-This is a generic TCP command module.
+This is a generic command module.

-If you are using the `Command` action, data is transmitted as entered without interpretation or conversion.
-You may select to add an optional line termination.
+If you are using the `Command` action, all serial data is passed through without interpretation or conversion with optional line termination added.

 If you use the `HEX based command` action, the hex values you enter will be converted and sent as binary data.
 The line termination option is not added to HEX commands.